 Sanjay Gandhi National Park-Mumbai.Bombay Natural History Society

-Sahil is a keen student of Oxford Advanced Learner’s Dictionary.
+Sahil is keen on Mathematics.
+In Primary school he was a keen student of Oxford Advanced Learner’s Dictionary.
 In his Mumbai days he used to do track and field.
 He is a keen and observant writer.

 Photography is my keen interest and I did a 6 month basic course from School of Fototechnik Delhi.